mikepartelow/get-baked/bread/mikep/ciabatta.md

 7. Quickly and with a light touch, tidy up the dough into a square
 8. Gently and quickly fold in half to form a rectangle
 9. Tuck edges
-10. Cut dough into two large loaves
+10. Cut dough into two large loaves. 🚨 Tuck, pinch, and flour the seams!
-11. Transfer loaves to parchment-lined peel
+11. Transfer loaves to parchment-lined peel, bottom up to expose "ugly" side
 12. 🚨 Gently stretch loaves 🚨
 13. Dust loaves with rice flour
 14. Cover loaves with towel or couche
 15. Proof for 20 minutes
 16. Launch ciabattas on to stone/steel
 17. 🚨 Steam! 🚨
-18. Bake 10-20 minutes, until deep golden brown
+18. Bake 20-25 minutes, until deep golden brown. don't rush it! it cooks slower than you think.
 19. Record internal temp, etc.
 20. Bake the other loaf.

 ## Experiments to try

-- [x] 90% hydration
+- [x] 90% hydration 👎
-- [ ] 80% hydration
+- [x] 80% hydration 👍
-- [x] 450F oven
+- [x] 450F oven 👎
-- [ ] 475F oven
+- [x] 475F oven 👍
 - [x] bake on steel
 - [ ] bake on stone
 - [x] Emma's handling